Projects

 This is the recommended pattern for CI/CD, production workloads, and anything else that should be locked to one environment.
 Create project-scoped keys from Dashboard -> Projects -> [project] -> API Keys.

-Unpinned keys (no project_id) behave like org-level keys: they can operate on any project via x-codespar-project, and fall back to the default project when the header is omitted.
+Unpinned keys (no project_id) behave like account-level keys: they can operate on any project via x-codespar-project, and fall back to the default project when the header is omitted.

 Dashboard routing